| Olive Through the Ages Brick yard & tile co. | Bank

 Hotel & Motel | Olive

-Mill | Other
+Mill | Other_____________________________________________________________________________

 Harvey Garber and the first brick and

-In 1921, Harvey Garber was described as being "one of the most
+tile companies in Olive In 1921, Harvey Garber was described as being "one of the most

 aggressively progressive leaders in the [brick making] industry in Southern